-Appliances - June 12th
+Appliances - May 16th

-^By clicking on a brand or ‘details’ button, you will leave Canstar Blue and be taken to our referral partner to compare.
+^By clicking on a shop online, compare now, buy online, more details, go to site or check latest prices button, you may leave Canstar Blue and be taken to a referral partner to compare.
+Canstar Blue may be paid for this referral.
 You agree that Canstar Blue’s terms and conditions apply to this referral.
-If you click on a brand that our referral partner does not cover, you will be taken to a brand page on Canstar Blue.
+If you click on a brand that is not a referral partner, you will be taken to a brand page on Canstar Blue.

 Canstar Blue may earn a fee for referrals from its website tables, and from sponsorship of certain products.
 Fees payable by product providers for referrals and sponsorship may vary between providers.
 Generally, sponsorship fees are payable in addition to referral fees.
 Sponsored products are clearly disclosed as such on website pages.
 They may appear in a number of areas of the website such as in comparison tables, on hub pages and in articles.
 Sponsored products may be displayed in a fixed position in a table, regardless of the product's rating, price or other attributes.
 The table position of a Sponsored product does not indicate any ranking or rating by Canstar.
 The table position of a Sponsored product does not change when a consumer changes the sort order of the table.
 For more information please see How Are We Funded.